About the CourtFormPrep Program

-This program will help you fill out the Small Claims Financial Disclosure Paperwork.
+The CourtFormPrep program will help you fill out the small claims financial disclosure form which is called an “affidavit.”
+An affidavit is a sworn statement.
 You should use this program if at least one of the following is true:

-- the Court orders you to fill out Financial Disclosure forms
+- the court orders you to fill out a Financial Disclosure Affidavit

-This interview will produce the Small Claims Financial Disclosure Form.
+This interview will produce the small claims Financial Disclosure Affidavit.
 Do not use this interview if you want to start a case in Small Claims Court.

 Before you start, you will need: